 EVSC has one school in the area, West Terrace Elementary, that serves K-5.
 The school is currently at capacity.
-As more residential use is developed along University Parkway, EVSC will have to give consideration to expanding the school or constructing of another school to serve the area.
+As more residential use is developed along University Parkway, EVSC will have to give consideration to expanding the school or constructing another school to serve the area.

 Assist EVSC in anticipating future student enrollment and prepare for facility needs.
 Currently no new school location has been identified on the future land use map for University Parkway.
-As new developments occur, it will be imperative for the APC planning staff to track number of units developed and occupied so EVSC can project the future student enrollment.
+As new developments occur, it will be imperative for the APC planning staff to track the number of units developed and occupied so EVSC can project the future student enrollment.
 EVSC should be included in technical review meetings for new subdivisions and multi-family development along the parkway to judge how quickly development is occurring and the impact on the elementary school.
-The APC planning staff will continue to monitor development so that EVSC can determine when a new school is need.
-The EVSC should work with the APC to determine a future location of a school within the Parkway and amending this plan to designate the appropriate site for it.
+The APC planning staff will continue to monitor development so that EVSC can determine when a new school is needed.
+The EVSC should work with the APC to determine a future location of a school within the Parkway.
+If a site for a new school is determined by EVSC, this plan should be amended to show it.
 Thought should be given to easy access, safety, and adjacent land uses.